“Hey, have you ever heard of it?” came the question spoken in Common.

 Clive paused, turned.
 “What are you—”

 “Look, Fabrizzio,” Rino sighed.
 “You’re an empathetic guy.
 I get it.”
-He jerked his head towards the ones on the floor.
+He jerked his head toward the ones on the floor.
 “But the Aquarians got themselves into this mess with Capricorn.
 No use dragging ourselves into it.”

 “Plus,” Clive added under his breath as he formed a mock gun with his hand, “we’re the ones fueling this mess.
 It’s a bit hypocritical to try and throw them a hand, ain’t it?”

-Even still… the men here were an inescapable situation just as he had been.
+Even still… the men here were in an inescapable situation just as he had been.
 And now… wasn’t he technically free?